lucaswerkmeister/pygments-server/README.md

   ```

 Try to set up the server in such a way that it doesn’t have read access to any files that should not be public.
-`pygments-server` attempts to prevent pygments from reading any files,
+`pygments-server` attempts to prevent pygments from reading any files on the server,
 but you shouldn’t rely on that alone as protection from attackers pygmentizing `/etc/shadow` or the like.

 ## Client usage